 "Saudi Arabia had a competitive advantage in traditional energy, and it could develop a competitive advantage in areas such as green hydrogen and low carbon fuels.
 There is good reason to think they can succeed."

-Ben Cahill

-Senior Fellow at Energy Security and

-Climate Change Program

-Center for Strategic & International Studies
+Ben Cahill Senior Fellow at Energy Security and Climate Change Program Center for Strategic & International Studies

 Advantages for Saudi Arabia in energy transition

 Major resource holding countries and national oil companies are changing their mandates with the energy transition.
+It is fascinating to watch the Gulf states, specifically Saudi Arabia, over the last couple of years.
 Saudi Arabia has big advantages.
-Saudi Aramco and other state companies are pivoting towards sustainability and changing their business lines.
+Saudi Aramco and other state companies are pivoting in major ways towards sustainability and changing their business lines.
 They are trying to make these new areas profitable and innovative.
-They have strong state support for new energy such as renewables and both blue and green hydrogen.
+They are capable, capitalized, and have strong state support for new energy such as renewables and both blue and green hydrogen.
 I see many advantages as well for carbon capture and sequestration.
+They are the best laboratories to do it.
 Saudi Arabia's ports, export capacity, and links with customers in Asia are big natural advantages as well.
-Looking at energy flows of the future, I see them

-around the East of Suez and Middle East-Asia axis.
+Looking at energy flows of the future, I see them around the East of Suez and Middle East-Asia axis.
 It is about being a partner to companies in countries such as Japan, South Korea, and China, as they try to lower the carbon intensity of their fuels and procure cleaner energy.

 Does oil and gas still matter?

 I think we need everything.
 We are going to continue to invest in oil and gas for a long time.
 There's a critical role for big oil producers and the low-cost producers to play there.
 However, all companies need to have business strategies and plans that are aligned with the changing world-a Paris Agreement aligned world, a low carbon world.
 This means that national oil companies must pivot and develop new business lines.
 Saudi Arabia had a competitive advantage in traditional energy, and it could develop a competitive advantage in areas such as green hydrogen electrolysis, and low carbon fuels.
 There is good reason to think they can succeed, and the pace is definitely picking up.
+It is impressive.